Representative King discussed Article I, Section I of the U.S. Constitution.

 Total Time Speaking

-Students should click on several of the blue text links in the “Bills” section on the page to view the bills their senator has supported and explain some of the issues that are reflected in the bills.
+Students should click on several of the blue text links in the “Bills” section on the page to view the bills their representative has supported and explain some of the issues that are reflected in the bills.

 Students should review the data they have collected and respond to the following question: